transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 This issue can occur when your cluster is busy processing other requests and does not respond to the linking request in a timely matter.
 {: tsCauses}

 To resolve this problem you can run the `helm reset` command to delete the tiller and then try to link your cluster again.
-The tiller is the helm mechanism that the blockchain deployer uses to setup components on your cluster.
+The tiller is the helm mechanism that the blockchain deployer uses to set up components on your cluster.
 {: tsResolve}
 Run the following command from your IBM Cloud CLI terminal: